 This project will be conducted in the southern Caspian Sea along the coastal habitats of Iran.
 The Caspian Sea is the largest body of water enclosed by land, and it has been home for sturgeons for thousands of years by providing critical feeding and spawning grounds for several sturgeon species including stellate sturgeon (Acipenser Stellatus) and ship sturgeon (Acipenser nudiventris).

-Recent investigations indicated that Acipenseriformes have the highest proportion of critically endangered species among all of the most threatened animal orders, and sturgeon species inhabiting in the Caspian Sea are severely exposed to extinction risks with over 90% of their wild populations being currently declined.
+Recent investigations indicated that Acipenseriformes have the highest proportion of critically endangered species, and sturgeon species inhabiting in the Caspian Sea are severely exposed to extinction risks with over 90% of their wild populations being currently declined.
 Stellate sturgeon and ship sturgeon are on the IUCN (International Union for Conservation of Nature) red list of critically endangered species (http://www.iucnredlist.org/details/229/0).
 These species were also listed in the CITES (Convention on International Trade in Endangered Species) Appendix II in 1998.

-Limited investigations have been conducted regarding the engagement of fishermen and coastal communities in data collection about sturgeon fishing and conservation.
+Limited investigations have been conducted regarding the engagement of fishers and coastal communities in data collection about sturgeon fishing and conservation.
 Thus,

 a better understanding of current challenges can be obtained which can consequently lead to more successful species conservation actions.